On Bruhat-Tits theory over a higher dimensional base: Examples and Remarks

-In \cite[Lemma 5.1]{courtes} Courtes gives an equivalent reformulation of strong concavity in terms of a technical numerical inequality which should be checked for each element in $S'(\alpha)$ where $\alpha$ varies in $ \Phi$.
-We claim that when $G=A_n$, then this numerical condition is vacuously true because $S'(\alpha)= \emptyset$.
+In \cite[Lemma 5.1]{courtes} F.~Court\`es gives an equivalent reformulation of strong concavity in terms of a technical numerical inequality which should be checked for each element in $S'(\alpha)$, where $\alpha$ varies in $ \Phi$.
+We claim that when $G=A_n$, this numerical condition is vacuously true because $S'(\alpha)= \emptyset$.
 We see this as follows.